 Bergoo is a tiny town located in the state of West Virginia.
 With a population of 64 people and just one neighborhood, Bergoo is the 274th largest community in West Virginia.
-Bergoo has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Bergoo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Bergoo is generally considered to be a blue-collar town.
-0.00% of the Bergoo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bergoo, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Bergoo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bergoo is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Bergoo who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Another notable thing is that Bergoo is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Bergoo’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Being a small town, Bergoo does not have a public transit system used by locals to get to and from work.
+Bergoo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Bergoo ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.